sidmishraw/cawcawcaw/Readme.md

 * Gradle
 * Eclipse with builship gradle plugin and Project Lombok
 * [Humble video library](https://github.com/artclarke/humble-video) and [ffmpeg library](https://www.ffmpeg.org/)
-* A great language transalation service that can do speech to text or speech to speech.
+* A great language translation service that can do speech to text or speech to speech.
 (Any suggestions?)

 ### Big Note:
 Suggestions are always welcome.

 `- Sid`